INSIDE: The Complete Guide to Tower Bridge with Kids including the Tower Bridge Glass Floor experience!

 Ask one of the helpful hosts for your copy of the Family Trail booklet.

-Free Family Activities Pass
+No.3: Free Family Activities Pass on a Tower Bridge Visit

 Join us inside Tower Bridge for a Family Activity Day and you’ll receive a complimentary 6-month Family Activity Pass.